 1) Those on the fringe of the belief system have less contact with harmful programming.
 They attend fewer meetings than other levels.
 So, they retain a higher level of personal autonomy and are the most likely to leave the cult.
 They retain their membership in the religion because of family ties or cultural necessity.
 They see the inconsistencies.
 However, because of peer pressure, they still support harmful social initiatives.
 They can become freethinkers and leave the cult if given the right tools.

 There are ways to help people think for themselves.
 If you have a relationship with a fringe believer, you can help them expand their thinking with a process we call the unconventional approach to save a believer.
 It will take a significant investment in time.
-Also another process to help people expand their minds is Comparative Analysis.
+Also, another process to help people expand their minds is Comparative Analysis.
 It’s a structured form of comparative religious study.

 2) Moderate believers are the backbone of the religion.
 They attend meetings weekly, sometimes daily.
 It exposes them to heavy doses of propaganda.
 Even if they know the facts contradict their beliefs, they have learned to ignore them.

-You will find they have few personal or business connections outside of the religion.
+They have few personal or business connections outside of the religion.
 Their contacts cement them into the belief system.
 They have a high level of exposure to mind control tactics.
 This makes them more susceptible to extreme beliefs.
 Religious media occupy much of their time, reinforcing harmful programming.

 Because of their enthusiasm, they can be powerful advocates for the truth if you can get them to see the facts.
 This takes an investment of time, but it is possible.
 We use a process called an unconventional approach to save the believer.

 3) Hardline Devotees Attend more than one meeting weekly and take advanced courses in the sect.
 They identify strongly with the belief system.
-Their personal identity is fused with the religious sect.
+Their identity is fused with the religious sect.

 4) Extremists often become leaders if they are charismatic.
 These people lead or inspire others to commit violence in the name of their God.